2018 Undergraduate Research Program

 - Mentored Research Experience (June 18th-August 3rd, 2018) at IUPUI, NJIT, or PSU

 During the second component of the program, participants complete a mentored research project individually or in pairs at one of MBI’s IP.
 Participants also attend a weekly online seminar series and virtual all-program meeting.

 - Capstone Conference (August 6th-9th, 2018) at the MBI

 For the final week of the program, the students return to the MBI to participate in the Capstone Conference.
-A student-centered conference featuring talks and posters by students doing research in mathematical biology, keynotes by prominent mathematical biologists, a graduate studies recruitment fair, and other special features including a conference dinner and social event.
+A student-centered conference featuring talks and posters by students doing research in mathematical biology, keynote talks by prominent mathematical biologists, a graduate studies recruitment fair, and other special features including a conference dinner and social event.
 Note that the Capstone Conference is open to all undergraduate students doing research in the mathematical biosciences, not only to students participating in the MBI REU.